Talent Sourcer vs. Recruiter: What’s the Difference?

 The war for talent is increasingly competitive, and companies are under pressure to find the best candidates.
 With that in mind, it’s no surprise that the recruiter’s role has evolved.
 To meet the needs of their business, many organizations, especially recruitment agencies, now have both talent sourcers and recruiters working within their teams.

-But is there really a big difference between these two roles?
+Sourcing and recruiting refer to the processes involved in finding, attracting, and selecting qualified candidates for job positions within an organization.
+But is there really a big difference between sourcing and recruiting?
 And which one is right for your business?
 In this article, you will find answers.
 We’ll also provide top tips on utilizing both roles to get the best results for your organization.

 A few words about recruitment lifecycle